Want to take a Bucket List Challenge?

 - Buy property in San Diego and create a neighborhood of homes for friends

-- On my San Diego property, grow thyme hedges and have lots of hummingbird foods
+- On my San Diego property (see 75), grow thyme hedges and have lots of hummingbird foods

-- Pet, maybe even ride, an elephant in a south Asia country
+- Pet, but not ride, an elephant in a south Asia country

 - Develop a meditation practice